Srosh-akb/Tic-Tac-Toe/README.md

 ## Background
 Using the Minimax Algorithm, the AI model learns to play tic-tac-toe in the most optimal way, creating an unbeatable player.

 The Minimax Algorithm works by considering the best possible options from either players perspective.
-Therefore, assuming both players play optimally, the AI model can choose the move that has the highest likelihood of yielding success.
+Therefore, assuming both players play optimally, the AI model can choose the move that have the highest likelihood of yielding success.